Perfect divisions in ($P_2 \cup P_4$, bull)-free graphs: The Structure of ( , bull)-Free Graphs

-For the sake of contradiction, suppose $G$ is a ($P_2 \cup P_4$, bull)-free MNPD graph with $\omega(G) \geq 3$, and let $v$ be a vertex of maximum degree in $G$.
-By minimality, $G$ is connected. $G[M(v)]$ cannot be perfect; otherwise, $G[M(v) \cup \{v\}]$ would be perfect and $\omega(G[N(v)]) < \omega(G)$, implying that $G$ is perfectly divisible, a contradiction.
-Consequently, by the Strong Perfect Graph Theorem~\cite{SPGT}, $G[M(v)]$ contains at least one of the following: an odd antihole of length at least seven, a $C_5$, or a $C_7$.
+For the sake of contradiction, suppose $G[M(v)]$ is not perfect.
+By the Strong Perfect Graph Theorem~\cite{SPGT}, $G[M(v)]$ contains at least one of the following: an odd antihole of length at least seven, a $C_5$, or a $C_7$.

 \textbf{Case 1.} $G[M(v)]$ contains an odd antihole $X$ of length at least seven.

 Let $V(X)=\{v_1, v_2, \ldots, v_n\}$, and $v_i\sim v_j$ if and only if $|i-j|\neq1$ (indices are modulo $n$). $N(v)\neq \emptyset$ since $G$ is connected.
 Let $x\in N(v)$, $|N(x)\cap X|\leq 2$ by Lemma \ref{LEM}.
 If $N(x)\cap V(X)= \emptyset$, then for any $v_i\in V(X)$, $G[\{v,x,v_i,v_{i+2},v_{i-1},v_{i+1}\}]$ is a $P_2\cup P_4$ , a contradiction.
 If $N(x)\cap V(X) = \{v_i\}$, then $G[\{v,x,v_{i+2},v_{i+4},v_{i+1},v_{i+3}\}]$ is a $P_2\cup P_4$, a contradiction.
 By Lemma \ref{LEM}, we may assume that $N(x)\cap V(X) = \{v_i, v_{i+1}\}$.
 But now $G[\{v,x,v_{i+3},v_{i+5},v_{i+2},v_{i+4}\}]$ is a $P_2\cup P_4$, a contradiction.